antolu/KTH-Cpp-DD1388/09-meta/inquiry.md

 Yes, as long as the resulting object is instantiated as constexpr.

 > What did you learn from this assignment?
 The difference between constexpr and template metaprogramming.
+And also how crazy C++ is.